How to Get Into UVA: Acceptance Rate & Strategies

 • Fewer students gained admission to the Colleges of Arts & Science and the School of Engineering and Applied Science.

-• 390 Virginia High School had at least one student accepted into the Class of 2027.
+• 390 Virginia high schools had at least one student accepted into the Class of 2027.

 How UVA Rates Applicants

-UVA rates six factors as “very important” to the admissions process: rigor of high school course load, class rank, GPA, recommendation letters, character/personal qualities, and state residency (again, being from VA is a major advantage).
-Items that are “important” as part of the admissions process are: application essays, extracurricular activities, and talent/ability.
+UVA rates five factors as “very important” to the admissions process: rigor of high school course load, class rank, GPA, character/personal qualities, and state residency (we cannot understate that being from VA is a major advantage).
+Items that are “important” as part of the admissions process are: application essays, recommendations, extracurricular activities, and talent/ability.
+Keep this in mind when thinking about UVA’s acceptance rate.

-You can rest assured that despite receiving in excess of 50,000 applications each year, your application will receive a holistic and in-depth review.
+Despite receiving in excess of 60,000 applications each year, you can rest assured that your application will receive a holistic and in-depth review.

 From the committee…